Tour de France Femmes: Subsequent editions

-The route of the 2025 edition was announced in October 2024.
+The route of the 2025 Tour was announced in October 2024.
 The race had a Grand Départ in Brittany in north-west France, and was extended to nine days in length.
 The race was won by French rider Pauline Ferrand-Prévot by over three and a half minutes, after two stage wins in the Alps.
 Vollering finished second overall, with Katarzyna Niewiadoma-Phinney in third.
 Ferrand-Prévot became the first French winner of the Tour de France Femmes, and the first French win at the Tour de France since Bernard Hinault at the 1985 Tour de France and Jeannie Longo at the 1989 Tour de France Féminin.
 Lorena Wiebes won the green jersey of the points classification, and Elise Chabbey took the polka-dot jersey as the winner of the mountains classification.
 The race was widely praised, with large crowds attending the Grand Départ in Brittany, record television audiences in France, and accolades for winner Pauline Ferrand-Prévot – with L'Équipe stating that her victory had led to "unprecedented enthusiasm in women's cycling".

-Future editions
+2026 and beyond

 In June 2025, it was announced that the 2026 edition of the race would have a Grand Départ in Switzerland, with stage starts in Lausanne, Aigle and Geneva.
-The race will start a week after the men's race, with ASO choosing to avoid an overlap with the men's race to allow for resources to be shared between the two races.
+The race would start a week after the men's race, with ASO choosing to avoid an overlap with the men's race to allow for resources to be shared between the two races.
 The Guardian noted that the "new stand-alone date for the Femmes reveals how quickly the race has established itself and how popular it has become, particularly after the win of France’s Pauline Ferrand-Prévot".
 The route of the 2026 edition was announced in October 2025, with a summit finish on Mont Ventoux.
 Zwift announced that they had extended their title sponsorship of the race to 2029.
 From 2026, the UCI will award more ranking points to Giro d'Italia Women, Tour de France Femmes and the Vuelta Femenina compared to other races in the UCI Women's World Tour – elevating the three races in status.

-In March 2025, it was announced that the 2027 edition of the race would start in the United Kingdom, however as of 2025 the start location has not been confirmed.
+In March 2025, it was announced that the 2027 edition of the race would start in the United Kingdom.
+In January 2026, more details were announced: the 2027 edition will start in Leeds, with the first three stages all in the United Kingdom.
+The 2027 Tour de France will also start in the UK, marking the first time that both the men's and women's races have started in the same nation outside France.